TVUSD's Comprehensive Sexual Health Education Information

 Who will provide the instruction?

-TVUSD has hired a dedicated Health TOSA (Teacher on Special Assignment) Ms. Beth Russell, who will be delivering the direct classroom instruction to all participating students.
+TVUSD has a dedicated Health TOSA (Teacher on Special Assignment) Ms. Beth Russell, who will be delivering the direct instruction to all participating students.
 Having one teacher to provide the curriculum district-wide provides continuity of lessons and maintains program fidelity.

 What is the curriculum?